CHAMBER

 The

-Notice of Appeal that the applicant seeks of reinstatement is
+notice of appeal that the applicant seeks of reinstatement is

-therefore a nullity.
-A nullity cannot be reinstated, it is dead at
+nullity cannot be reinstated, it is dead at law and hence it cannot

-law and hence it cannot be resuscitated by means of an application
+be resuscitated by means of an application for reinstatement of an

-Bindura Municipality v Mugogo SC32-15 where GUVAVA JA stated that:
+where GUVAVA JA stated that:

 “It